 As the Internet of Things (IoT) becomes ubiquitous in our everyday lives there are privacy and security concerns that citizens should be aware of.
 This training will provide an overview of IoT and will teach law enforcement officials methods to engage with their communities to provide information about IoT privacy and security.
 Steps that community members can take to be safer with these devices, and effective teaching strategies regarding prevention will be covered.

 We are excited to share our newest edition of 2025 for the NCJTC Compass Newsletter!
-This issue highlights upcoming NCJTC conferences and events we will be exhibiting at.
-You'll find new training opportunities and how NCJTC has been making an Impact in the field.
+This issue highlights upcoming NCJTC conferences, episode 02 of TUYS and our 2024 Impact Report!
+You'll find new training opportunities, resources, a conference recap and newsworthy stories.

 NCJTC Training and Technical Assistance Catalog - 2024 Edition.
 For a printable version of the catalog, visit ncjtc.org/catalogprint.